Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Introduction

 In this paper, we adopt a Bayesian framework and propose an approach for producing ordering statements of parameters along with their associated uncertainty.
 These ordering statements are not designed to make definitive conclusions about all parameters being compared; instead, they maintain accuracy by remaining silent when uncertainty associated with the ranking is high.
 These ordering statements thus represent uncertainty more realistically as compared to usual rankings.
 We achieve this by forming two particular types of ordering statements, which we term local and global statements.
 Local statements provide orderings relative to individual parameters, and global statements combine local statements.
 In our framework, combining local statements to form global statements leads to a potentially massive number of global statements.
 To address this, we propose a decision-theoretic approach to pick a global statement that balances the number of elements included in the statement and its uncertainty.
 The proposed approach can be parallelised, which makes it attractive from a computational perspective.
 We also show that the optimal global statement that maximizes the expected utility function converges to the true ranking.
+We highlight the fact that our approach is based solely on posterior distribution probabilities.
+Thus, it can be employed regardless of the statistical model used to fit the data.
+For this reason, we focus primarily on developing and presenting our approach that produces local and global ordering statements and ancillarily on the model employed to fit the NBA data.